Legislature(2025 - 2026)GRUENBERG 120

 CHAIR STUTES remarked that she had listened to a podcast in

-which she was a participant, The Northern Hunter.
-She said that
+which Ms. Irwin was a participant, The Northern Hunter.
+She

-she had a few questions regarding the way commercial fishing and
+said that she had a few questions regarding the way commercial

-fish hatcheries were characterized on the podcast.
-She said
+fishing and fish hatcheries were characterized on the podcast.

-that sustainability and the ethics of commercial fishing were
+She said that sustainability and the ethics of commercial

-brought up and she was quite surprised by some of the comments.
+fishing were brought up and she was quite surprised by some of

-She quoted the podcast and said that "commercial fishing is akin
+the comments.
+She quoted the podcast and said that "commercial

-to the fur trade or the extinction of the bison in the lower-48"
+fishing is akin to the fur trade or the extinction of the bison

-and "commercial fishing is about making a quick buck at the
+in the Lower-48" and "commercial fishing is about making a quick

-expense of the resource."
-Chair Stutes said that this was not
+buck at the expense of the resource."
+Chair Stutes said that

-the way that her constituents view commercial fishing and
+this was not the way that her constituents view commercial

-and the way of life.
-She asked how she views commercial fishing
+local families and their way of life.
+She asked how Ms. Irwin

 MS. IRWIN responded that she acknowledged the critical nature